mchllngr/Quickero/README.md

     - automatic change between profiles decided by time/location(/connected wifi?)

 # Firebase
 This app uses Firebase.
-For it to work you must declare your own [`google-services.json`](https://developers.google.com/android/guides/google-services-plugin).
+For it to work you must update the mocked [`google-services.json`](https://developers.google.com/android/guides/google-services-plugin)-files (in `app/src/debug` and `app/src/release`) or remove those and declare your own.
 Otherwise you first need to remove Firebase completely.

 # License